Service to Suncook

 B&M Passenger Service

 Passenger rail service is generally well covered in B&M Employee and Public Time Tables.
-The chart below (click for larger version in .pdf format,) resulted from a comprehensive study of the former; further research on passenger service is required, however, in order to include accommodations, railway postal, interurban and bus services.
+The chart below (click for larger version in .pdf format,) resulted from a comprehensive study of the former; further research on passenger service is required, however, in order to include accommodations, railway postal, and other aspects.

 Some explanation may be instructive so that the chart can be fully understood.
 The horizontal axis shows individual train schedules through time from initial SV operation until lease of the Loop by the SV.
 Color continuity may reflect a constant train service or may represent a change in B&M train number without a significant accompanying service change.
 Two closures of the Hooksett bridges can be noted (light purple highlighting,) first in the winter or spring of 1927, and lasting until Aug 8 of that year, and the final curtailment of service over the Hooksett bridges on January 11, 1935.
 The vertical axis is time of day during the period.
 Gray areas between the black highlighted SV train times represent the short line's layover at the Suncook Yard, and thus indicate where connections were made between the two railroads.